waku-org/specs/standards/core/rln-contract.md

 - if a new membership A overwrites an _Expired_ membership B:
 	- membership B MUST become _ErasedAwaitsWithdrawal_;
 	- the current total rate limit MUST be decremented by the rate limit of membership B;
-	- the contract MUST take all necessary steps to ensure that the holder of membership B can withdraw their deposit later;
+	- the contract MUST take all necessary steps to ensure that the keeper of membership B can withdraw their deposit later;
 - registration MUST fail if the total rate limit of _Active_, _GracePeriod_, and _Expired_ memberships, including the one being created, would exceed the maximum total rate;
 - registration MUST fail if the requested rate limit for a new membership is lower than the minimal allowed rate limit;
 - the user MUST lock-up a deposit to register a membership;